eth0izzle/cracke-dit/README.md

 ![Demo](samples/demo.gif)

-cracke-dit currently has two output modules: `stdout` (above, the default) and `email`, which you can set with the `--output` flag.
-You could very easily cron the ntds.dit retrieval, hashcat and email outputs to automatically get a password report every month.

 ### 4. Interpreting results

 * Users highlighted in **green** are enabled, **red** are disabled, and **gray** is an historic password.